KatiaAuxilien/code_base_obscuration/README.md

 * Website: https://www.lirmm.fr/~wpuech/

+**Based on Norman HUTTE's and Bianca JANSEN VAN RENSBURG's code**

 ## Show your support

 Give a ⭐️ if this project helped you!

+## 📝 License

+Copyright © 2024 Katia Auxilien.
+This project is MIT licensed.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_